Ruchi-here/Tech-Together/README.md

 - [License](#license)

 ## Introduction
+EqualPay is a website that helps you get paid fairly for your work, regardless of gender.

+EqualPay is a comprehensive platform that provides tools and resources to help people negotiate their salaries, find jobs that match their skills and experience, and achieve their career goals.

+# Features
 EqualPay is a website that helps you get paid fairly for your work.
-With EqualPay, you can:
+It has two main features:

-Get a customized negotiation email: Upload your resume and a draft of your own negotiation email, and EqualPay will help you create a polished and persuasive email that you can send to your manager.
+Customized negotiation email: This feature helps you create a persuasive email to send to your manager when negotiating your salary or promotion.
+You simply need to upload your resume and a draft of your own negotiation email, and EqualPay will provide feedback and suggestions.
-Find a job that matches your skills and experience: EqualPay has a job search feature with filters that allow you to find jobs based on your skills, gender, experience, and other criteria.
+Job search with filters: This feature allows you to find jobs based on your skills, gender, experience, and other criteria.
+You can also filter results by salary, location, and company type.

-EqualPay is the easiest way to get paid what you deserve.